Name: Steve Rogers

 NFL Counterpart: Antonio Brown

 What he brings: Speed, of course.
 And the perfect complement to Hawkeye on the other side of the field.
 Whether a quick out-route or a deep ball, Quicksilver can get in position before the DB's even know the ball has been snapped.
-His elusiveness allows him to rack up 200-yard receiving games with his eyes closed.
+His elusiveness allows him to rack nearly 1,500 receiving yards and eight touchdowns.

 Name: Luke Cage